Who was Mangal Pandey?

 On March 29, the whole of Indian history witnessed the bravery of an ordinary soldier who gave a turning point to the history of free India on April 12, 1857.
 The epic story is about Mangal Pandey and the memories that prevail today.
 But what was Mangal Pandey’s contribution to India’s modern history?
 Let’s take a look below!

 Mangal Pandey was born near Faizabad, now known as the eastern Uttar Pradesh state in northern India.
-He came from a land-owning, upper-caste Brahman family who claimed to be fervently Hindu.
+A land-owning, upper-caste Brahman family fervently claimed him to be Hindu.

 According to some reports, Pandey enlisted in the British East India Company’s army in 1849 after a brigade marched past him and allegedly recruited him.
 He joined the 34th (BNI) Bengal Native Infantry in the 5th Company, which had a sizable Brahman population, as a soldier (sepoy).